caltechlibrary/git-desktop/_episodes/10-rstudio.md

 ![](../fig/RStudio_screenshot_newproject.png)

 This will pop up a window asking us how we want to create the project.
 We have some options here.
-Let's say that we want to use RStudio with the planets repository that we already made.
+Let's say that we want to use RStudio with the survey_data repository that we already made.
 Since that repository lives in a directory on our computer, we'll choose "existing directory":